Brigad/redux-rest-easy/docs/principles/actions.md

 # Action

-This processus defines the set of steps performed by `redux-reast-easy` actions, from the moment the request is performed to the moment we receive the payload.
+This process defines the set of steps performed by `redux-rest-easy` actions, from the moment the request is performed to the moment we receive the payload.

 See [createResource documentation](../api/createResource.md#arguments) for the list of action parameters.